BA in Sustainable Living

 At MUM, you’ll meet a dynamic community of changemakers, industry pioneers, and talented peers who are working together to change the world from the bottom up.

 Troy Van Beek

 Troy Van Beek graduated with a degree in Sustainable Living in 2009 and founded Ideal Energy, a Fairfield-based solar company, with his wife, Amy Van Beek.
 Thanks to their work, Fairfield now has the highest number of solar energy installations per capita in Iowa.
 Troy and Amy have received national and international recognition and were invited to speak at the 2015 United Nations Framework Convention on Climate Change in Paris.

 Josef Biechler graduated in 2013 and now runs 18 research farms in Costa Rica where he is using his skills in permaculture design, soil ecology, microbiology, and composting to reverse climate change.
 His work is sponsored by the Rodale Institute and The Carbon Underground, organizations dedicated to reducing atmospheric carbon levels through sustainable agriculture.

 Alumna Nelina Loiselle is co-founder, Executive Vice President and Marketing Director of Above Green, Inc., a consulting firm that works with contractors, architects, and building owners/developers to complete LEED certification paperwork, paving the way for busy companies to decrease their carbon footprint and build in harmony with nature.

-For information on the cost of our Bachelor’s degree programs, visit our Financial Aid Calculator here.
+For information on the cost of our Bachelor’s degree programs, visit our Cost & Aid Calculator here.

 Apply for the BA in Sustainable Living